 Even among the better informed intellectuals in the west, the failure of Russia’s shock therapy transition is largely misunderstood and often attributed to some sinister flaw in Russian society – a flaw which spawned corruption and criminality of staggering proportions.
 In this toxic environment, the sweet fruits of western democracy and capitalism simply could not grow in spite of the generous benevolence of Russia’s western friends and helpers.
 Continue reading

 Former hedge fund manager Bill Browder, the faux crusader for human rights, has made very serious claims of corruption against Vladimir Putin, claims which many media personalities in the West have treated as true and factual without ever challenging them.
 Browder, the go-to expert on Putin’s corruption, presents these claims in his bestseller, “Red Notice.”
 At first blush, they show Vladimir Putin in a very negative light that may shock the reader.
 A more careful scrutiny of Browder’s case shows it to be a disingenous, baseless smear, which further begs the question: if this is the best (worst) Browder can offer as proof against Putin, what exactly do the ceaseless allegations of his corruption amount to?
-The following excerpt from my book (currently banned, but available here in electronic format) examines the merits of Bill Borwder’s assertions.
+The following excerpt from my book Grand Deception (published and distributed by the Red Pill Press) examines the merits of Bill Borwder’s assertions.
 Continue reading

 In 1893 Mahatma Gandhi went to South Africa, expecting to stay there for just a few months.
 He ended up staying 21 years as he took up the struggle to restore the dignity and rights to a subdued, disarmed, and enslaved Indian community.

 During those years, his chief political opponent was General Jan Christian Smuts who, as the Colonial secretary and later the Secretary of the Interior was responsible for implementing some of the repressive laws against the Indians.